james2doyle/ohdoylerules.com/content/web/custom-google-forms.md

 <div class="center">
   <img src="http://ohdoylerules.com/content/images/googleforms.png" alt="" align="middle">
 </div>

+**Update: Google has added the tools to customize a form with logos, colours, fonts, and backgrounds.
+Use this guide if you want even more custom styles, or if you want to embed the form within another page.**

 I have been complaining about the lack of themes for google forms for a while now.
 I finally decided to stop crying and do something.
 After a bit of research I have found a way to create custom forms rather easily.